SallyFroMilan/PREREQUISITES/README.md

 # hello-world
-<h4>A place where to store ideas, resources, or even share and discuss things with others.</h4>
+A place where to store ideas, resources, or even share and discuss with others